Buffy the Vampire Slayer: Impact on television

-Buffy the Vampire Slayer became a pop culture phenomenon and is considered as iconic.
+Buffy the Vampire Slayer became a pop culture phenomenon and is considered to be iconic.
 Commentators of the entertainment industry including AllMovie, The Hollywood Reporter, PopMatters, The Village Voice, and The Washington Post cite Buffy as "influential", with some describing it as the ascent of television into its golden age.
 Stephanie Zacharek, in the Village Voice, wrote, "If we really are in a golden age of television, Buffy the Vampire Slayer was a harbinger."
 Robert Moore of PopMatters expressed similar sentiments, writing "TV was not art before Buffy, but it was afterwards", suggesting that it was responsible for re-popularizing long story arcs on primetime television.
 The show is often seen as one of the greatest shows of all-time and for being groundbreaking and influential for the landscape of television.
 David Simon, creator of The Wire, considered Buffy as "the best show in years".
 Stephen Daisley of The Spectator stated that Buffy was a "generation-defining TV hit", following this by saying that "Buffy was steeped in literary allusions and crackled with pop culture references and became the first TV series to attract serious scholarship."
-He also wrote, "Renowned professors wrestled with this high school set study of the human condition while linguists tried to pin down Buffy Speak, the distinctive and playful grammar which animated Whedon’s dialogue.
+He also wrote, "Renowned professors wrestled with this high school set study of the human condition while linguists tried to pin down Buffy Speak, the distinctive and playful grammar which animated Whedon's dialogue.
 (Inventive, much?)".

 Buffy the Vampire Slayer showed the whole world, and an entire sprawling industry, that writing monsters and demons and end-of-the world is not hack-work, it can challenge the best.
 Joss Whedon raised the bar for every writer—not just genre/niche writers, but every single one of us.